cagross/react-specials/README.md

 - Allows users to select their favorite items, as well as a threshold price on each item.
 The app will then email the user once any of those items go on sale for less than their threshold price.

 This is a passion project of mine, built with ReactJS.
-It is by no means complete, or even that useful in its current version.
+It is by no means complete.
 See the [To-Do List](#to_do_list) below for future plans.

 ## 📝 Table of Contents